particuleio/teks/docs/user-guides/eks-addons.md

 registry:
   automationInterval: "2m"
 EXTRA_VALUES
+}
 ```

 There are some examples in the `terragrunt.hcl` file.
-Not all the variables available are present.
-If you want a full list of variable, you can find them in the [upstream module](https://github.com/clusterfrak-dynamics/terraform-kubernetes-addons).
-For example for `cluster-autoscaler` you can see the default [here](https://github.com/clusterfrak-dynamics/terraform-kubernetes-addons/blob/master/cluster-autoscaler.tf#L2).
+Not all the variables
+available are present.
+If you want a full list of variable, you can find them
+in the [upstream module][terraform-kubernetes-addons:aws].
+For example
+for `cluster-autoscaler` you can see the default [here](https://github.com/particuleio/terraform-kubernetes-addons/blob/main/modules/aws/cluster-autoscaler.tf#L2).